UKCloud/documentation/articles/azure/azs-how-create-vm-terraform.md

 ***

-### Assign Values to the Variables in the `terraform.tfvars` File Through the Table Found at the Top of the Document
+### Assign values to the variables in the `terraform.tfvars` file through the table Found at the top of the document

 <pre><code class="language-hcl">
   arm_endpoint    = "<output form="arm_endpoint" name="result" style="display: inline;">https://management.{region}.{domain}</output>"